-Universal design (UD) refers to the consideration of the needs of persons with disabilities in regard to physical spaces and objects.
+Universal design (UD) refers to the consideration of the needs of persons with disabilities in regard to physical spaces, objects, and tasks.
 This concept has since grown into an initiative for education called the universal design for learning (UDL).
 The original Principles of Universal Design (1997) are equitable use, the flexibility of use, simple and intuitive use, perceptible information, tolerance for error, low physical effort, and size and space for appropriate use.
 See the UD poster.
 The Center for Universal Design described it as a design that doesn’t need adaption for persons with disabilities in perceiving the content or operating the program (1997).

 The UDL framework recommends that educators provide multiple means of engagement (why), representation (what), and action and expression (how) (CAST, 2018).
 The ‘why’ addresses the affective domain of learning (i.e., attitudes, emotions, & feelings) to sustain students’ interest and subsequent persistence; CAST refers to this as ‘affective networks’.
 The ‘what’ addresses the information processing of content for the cognitive domain for learning (i.e., knowledge & intellectual skills) for comprehension; CAST refers to this as ‘recognition networks’.
-The ‘how’ addresses both cognitive and psychomotor domains; CAST refers to this as ‘strategic networks’.
+The ‘how’ addresses affective, cognitive, and psychomotor domains; CAST refers to this as ‘strategic networks’.

 Multimodal content adaptation is key to equal access to education to avoid having a student wait weeks while you provide a specific accommodation such as closed captioning to a video lecture.
 Instead, be proactive and have your first introductory video captioned (or audio transcribed) in advance of your course start date.
 I recently attended a webinar by Dr. Tobin in which he recommended these instructional strategies for UDL:

 - Start with the text.
 It can serve as the script.